The Last Unicorn (film): Reception and legacy

-On the review aggregator website Rotten Tomatoes, the film has a 76% rating on Rotten Tomatoes from 29 reviews as of February 2025.
+On the review aggregator website Rotten Tomatoes, the film has a 75% rating on Rotten Tomatoes from 29 reviews as of December 2025.
 The site's critical consensus reads: "The Last Unicorn lacks the fluid animation to truly sparkle as an animated epic, but offbeat characters and an affecting story make it one of a kind for the true believers."

 In a New York Times review, Janet Maslin called The Last Unicorn "an unusual children's film in many respects, the chief one being that it is unusually good [... and] features a cast that would do any live-action film proud, a visual style noticeably different from that of other children's fare, and a story filled with genuine sweetness and mystery."
 Regarding the ending she said, "no one of any age will be immune to the sentiment of the film's final moments, which really are unexpectedly touching and memorable".

 Todd McCarthy in Variety praised the script and voice acting but was unimpressed by the film's animation.
 "However vapid the unicorn may appear to the eye, Mia Farrow's voice brings an almost moving plaintive quality to the character.
 For an actress to register so strongly on voice alone is a rare accomplishment."
 The review also praised the vocal talents of Arkin, Lee, and Frees.

 Colin Greenland reviewed The Last Unicorn for Imagine magazine, and stated that "Beagle has kept all the good bits, including the jokes, the smart, wry dialogue, and many bursts of brilliant imagination, here captured in stylish special effects: the attack of the Red Bull, all made of fire; the binding of all the lost unicorns into the foam of the sea."

 Beagle himself called the film "magnificent" in comparison to J.R.R.
 Tolkien's The Lord of the Rings, for which he also wrote the screenplay.

+Scholars have documented a large number of queer and transgender viewers finding the film particularly resonant with LGBTQIA+ experience.